ankur-prasad/perfect-world-frontend/working to do list.md

 ## Home Page - Hero & Globe
 - [ ] Edit the cloud cursor effect

-## Home Page - Collections
-- [ ] Change the "Our Collections" on the home page to show the collab design
-- [ ] adjust layout of collections

 ## Global / General UI
 - [ ] Formatting (General)
 - [ ] Adjust buttons throughout the site
-- [ ] Fix header so everything is always visible
-- [ ] Header is duplicated on project pages
 - [ ] edit spacing

-## Navigation / Flow
-- [ ] Incorporate banners (related to project selection page)

 ## Content / New Pages
-- [x] Add new About page text
 - [x] Add Founders Story text or make page or section for it
-- [x] "Elephant is wild at heart" (Update text/content)
 - [x] Add the images (General content update)